 Contact Kathryn Leo-Nyquist, Education Program Director

-The Early Childhood/Elementary Teacher Education major teaches the competencies required to meet the Vermont Core Teaching and Leadership Standards, which are based on the national Interstate Teacher Assessment and Support Consortium (InTASC):
+Champlain College's Education major, with a focus in Early Childhood/Elementary Teacher Education, teaches the competencies required to meet the Vermont Core Teaching and Leadership Standards, which are based on the national Interstate Teacher Assessment and Support Consortium (InTASC):

 The teacher uses understanding of individual differences and diverse cultures and communities to ensure inclusive learning environments that enable each learner to meet high standards.